-The STAR Program encourages students to practice abstinence in order to prevent teen pregnancies, sexually transmitted diseases, and other risks associated with sexual behaviors.
+The SERVE Program encourages students to practice abstinence in order to prevent teen pregnancies, sexually transmitted diseases, and other risks associated with sexual behaviors.
 The program also educates students on ways to deal with peer and partner pressures and how to have safe and healthy relationships.

-STAR Program Goals
+SERVE Program Goals

 - To increase students refusal and negotiation skills

 - To assist students in indentifying future goals and dreams